Troye Sivan

 Troye Sivan Mellet (/ˈtrɔɪ sᵻˈvɑːn/ TROY-_-sih-VAHN; born 5 June 1995) is an Australian singer-songwriter and actor.
-After gaining popularity as a singer on YouTube and in Australian talent competitions, Sivan signed with EMI Australia in 2013 and released his third EP, TRXYE (2014), which peaked at number five on the US Billboard 200.
-Its lead single, "Happy Little Pill", reached the top 10 on Australian music charts.
-In 2015, he released his fourth extended play, Wild, followed by his debut studio album, Blue Neighbourhood.
-The album's lead single, "Youth", became Sivan's first single to enter the top 40 of the Billboard Hot 100 chart, peaking at number 23.
+After gaining popularity as a singer on YouTube and in Australian talent competitions, Sivan signed with EMI Australia in 2013.
+He earned early recognition for his extended plays (EPs) TRXYE (2014) and Wild (2015); the former peaked at number 5 on the US Billboard 200, while his debut single, "Happy Little Pill", reached the Top 10 on Australian music charts.
+As of 2024, Sivan has sold 10 million albums worldwide.

-His second studio album, Bloom (2018), reached the top five in Australia and the US.
-Its lead single, "My My My!", became Sivan's second number-one single on the Billboard Dance Club Songs chart.
-In 2020, his EP In a Dream was released.
-In 2023, he released his third album, Something to Give Each Other, on 13 October.
-The album's three singles, "Rush", "Got Me Started", and "One of Your Girls", all reached the top 40 of the UK Singles Chart and the ARIA Singles Chart, while both "Rush" and "One of Your Girls" charted on the Billboard Hot 100.
-For the track "Rush", Sivan received his first Grammy Award nominations, one for Best Pop Dance Recording and another for Best Music Video.
+In 2015, Sivan released his first full-length album, Blue Neighbourhood, featuring the multi-platinum single "Youth", which became his first Top 40 hit on the US Billboard Hot 100.
+His second studio album, Bloom (2018), charted near the top in Australia and the US, while its lead single, "My My My!", became Sivan's second number-one single on the Billboard Dance Club Songs chart.
+His third studio album, Something to Give Each Other (2023), topped the ARIA Albums chart.
+It produced the singles "Rush" and "Got Me Started", which earned him three Grammy Award nominations.

-As an actor, Sivan portrayed the younger Wolverine in X-Men Origins: Wolverine (2009) and starred as the titular character in the Spud film trilogy (2010–2014).
+As an actor, Sivan portrayed the younger Wolverine in X-Men Origins: Wolverine (2009) and starred as the title character in the Spud film trilogy (2010–2014).
 In 2017, he became the youngest recipient of the GLAAD Stephen F. Kolzak Award.
 In 2018, he received a Golden Globe nomination for Best Original Song for "Revelation", from the film Boy Erased, in which he also had a supporting acting role.
 He has since starred in the film Three Months (2022) and the HBO series The Idol (2023).
-In 2020, Rolling Stone Australia named him one of the country's greatest artists of all time.
+In 2020, Rolling Stone Australia named him one of the country's 50 greatest artists of all time.

 Early life and education

 Sivan was born on 5 June 1995 in Johannesburg, South Africa, the son of Laurelle Mellet, a homemaker and former South African fashion model, and Shaun Mellet, an entrepreneur and real estate agent.
-At age two, Sivan moved to Perth, Western Australia, with his parents and three siblings due to rising crime in South Africa.
+At age two, Sivan moved to Perth, Western Australia, with his parents and three siblings which his parents claim was due to rising crime in South Africa.
 He was raised in an Orthodox Jewish family, though he does not consider himself to be religious.
 His mother converted to Judaism when marrying his father, who is of Lithuanian-Jewish descent including from a grandmother who escaped from Lithuania to Johannesburg as a Holocaust survivor.
 He attended Carmel School, a private Modern Orthodox school, until 2009, when he started distance education.